 Another benefit for bones, blood and teeth, is that natto is filled with calcium and iron.
 This is another massive bonus for those for those following a plant-based diet who might find it difficult to get these nutrients from natural sources.

 Increasing your fibre intake can have some great benefits for digestion and heart health.
 Surprise, surprise, natto is full of fibre too.

-Natto is made by made by fermenting soybeans with bacillus subtilis, a bacteria that originated as a rice by-product but is now manufactured independently for use in natto making.
-Natto can be made with other types of beans too – like black beans, adzuki beans, kidney beans and even sunflower seeds -– but the bacteria live best ion soybeans.
+Natto is made by fermenting soybeans with bacillus subtilis, a bacteria that originated as a rice by-product but is now manufactured independently for use in natto making.
+Natto can be made with other types of beans too – like black beans, adzuki beans, kidney beans and even sunflower seeds - but the bacteria live best in soybeans.
 The fermentation process creates a unique food that stands out and varies slightly from batch to batch.